 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is disrupted due to a blockage (ischemic) or from the rupture of a blood vessel in the brain (hemorrhagic), causing neurons in an area of the brain to die.
 The effects of the stroke depend upon the location and breadth of damage, and the symptoms of that damage start to show in the parts of the body controlled by those brain cells.
 Strokes can cause paralysis of one or both sides of the body, speech and language problems, memory loss, behavioral changes, and even death.

-- Stroke is the fourth leading cause of death in the United States and is a major cause of adult disability.
+- Stroke is the fifth leading cause of death in the United States and is a major cause of adult disability.

 - Each year, ~795,000 people experience a new or recurrent stroke.